-The COVID-19 situation has impacted the land transport industry.
-To mitigate the challenges caused by COVID-19, LTA has rolled out several assistance and precautionary measures to support the land transport industry.
+The COVID-19 situation has impacted the land transport industry in the past two to three years.
+To mitigate the challenges caused by COVID-19, LTA has rolled out several assistance and precautionary measures to support the land transport industry with the evolving situation.

 LTA's Measures for COVID-19